On #MeToo, Americans More Divided By Party Than Gender

 A similar partisan divide emerges on giving the benefit of the doubt in cases of sexual harassment.
 That has gap widened — in the past year, mostly because of Republicans' shift in opinion.

 For example, 53-year-old Cindy Bradshaw from Texas says she feels many allegations are exaggerated or not legitimate.
-"I feel like in the last year, that girls are like 'Oh yeah, me too!" she says.
+"I feel like in the last year, that girls are like 'Oh yeah, me too!' " she says.
 "I feel like some of the girls want the sympathy and the attention.
 And I feel like that really, really takes away from the girls that it really happened to."

 On the question of whether false accusations of sexual assault are common, the party gap is quadruple the gender gap: 77 percent of Republicans believe false accusations are common, compared to 37 percent of Democrats.